 There’s no order to those.
 You just have to do them all.
 But in this case, there is actually a fourth item that is separate because it’s as important as all three of those put together and that is – Be relevant.

 Ok, so maybe you’re thinking “isn’t that obvious?”
 Isn’t there more?
 Is that all there is?
 And those may seem like reasonable questions.
 But again, remember, I talked a lot on Guitar Business Radio about foundations and foundational stuff.
 And that’s a lot of what this is right now – is building a thoughtful foundation – where you install these very basic ideas into your thinking on a regular basis.
-Over time, that’s going to reduce the number of times to have to stop and go back to square one because you didn’t build the process on a solid foundation.
+Over time, that’s going to reduce the number of times you have to stop and go back to square one because you didn’t build the process on a solid foundation.

 I can assure you that I can get much deeper into the weeds on these ideas and I may a bit later.
 Right now, however, I’d like for you to just work at embedding these simple ideas into your thinking.
 Don’t over-complicate it.